lowlight-ua/dos-pesos/README.md

 Deprovisioning/uninsallation is automatic as well.

 Other than that, the project does nothing, so it's useless, though it's potentially useful as a project template.

+## Why?

+* Wear a devops hat, try out Terraform.
+* The complexity of AWS IoT projects feels challenging.
+It called me.

+## Next steps?

+* Introduce a useless custom Greengrass component (for message filtering/decoration)
+* Introduce a useless back end, such as aS3 bucket for messages

 # Creating account-level AWS resources